 I also don’t hesitate to take a good shower, but if the shower stream is too strong, it might force me to cower.
 No, I like small droplets of rain or maybe thin streams of water, a sink faucet works great, and then I dry off with a violent feather shake.

 I knew of a small bird who was entranced by the bathroom shower.
 He sat on the shower curtain rod like a naughty voyeur.
-He looked down at Cindy while she washed her hair and body, but she smiled knowing his mind was not really in the potty.
+He looked down at Elaine while she washed her hair and body, but she smiled knowing his mind was not really in the potty.
 He just wanted to join in the fun and once flew down to her head, but got soap in his eyes and scared her instead.
 Sorry no photo of that little scene, but I won’t post pornography, I’m keeping it clean.

 I’m a king who flies around in the forest, not a fish with many fins.
 But as I described before, I can transform into a water goblin.

 Written in loving memory of my budgie (the voyeur), my shallow pool loving Pacific Parrotlet, and all of the wonderful wild birds that have taken a dip in our bird bath.